solvidini/kudo-interiors/README.md

 ## General info
-This is another website project I made
+This is my another website project.
+New Idea, Different layout.

 ## Technologies
 Main technologies I used to create this website: